[the mighty panthers home]

 Helens) and the World Club Challenge

-doubling as one of the two matches for Penrith |
+was counted as one of the two matches for Penrith |

 2023